saradiazdelser/discover_antartica/README.md

 Hope it helps!
 Good luck with your research!

+# USAGE
+The program will run a analysis per query file.
+Thus, if one of the query files is a multifasta, all the sequences will be analyzed together.

 #  WARNINGS!
 This program requires *Python 3* to work——hence, the '.py' extension.
 If you don't have Python 3, please crawl out of whichever rock you've been living under and install it.